openvinotoolkit/openvino/docs/MO_DG/prepare_model/Additional_Optimizations.md

 Using the *`--reverse_input_channels`* parameter, Model Optimizer embeds the corresponding preprocessing block for reverting the input data along channel dimension and optimizes this block so that the preprocessing takes a little time for inference.

-For example, launch the Model Optimizer for the TensorFlow AlexNet model and embed *`reverse_input_channel`* preprocessing block into IR.
+For example, the following command launches the Model Optimizer for the TensorFlow AlexNet model and embeds the `reverse_input_channel` preprocessing block into IR:

 ```sh
 mo --input_model alexnet.pb --reverse_input_channels